bastazini/species_habitat_interactions/README.md

 This is a working example to run the framework developed to assess network functional robustness in the context of cascading extinctions.
-The example is just illustrative, and did not intend to produce the same results as those reported in the manuscript.
+The example is just illustrative, and it is not intend to produce the same results as those reported in the manuscript.

 The illustrated framework is depicted below.
 In step (1), we modeled the